hermeschen1116/chat-bot/README-wip.md

 中央大學專題

 ### HOW-TO
-執行 `run_generate_response_working.ipynb`
+執行 `run_generate_response_finetuning.ipynb`

 ### Progress
 * wandb is working.
-* the whole thing seemed to be working.
+* the whole thing seemed to be working. lol
-* 改用 "meta-llama/Llama-2-7b-chat-hf"
+* base model changed to "meta-llama/Llama-2-7b-chat-hf"
 * flash_attention_2
-* 目前訓練大概占用 11G vram
+* takes roughly 11G vram
+* use openAI API to generate dataset and trained on it
+* downgraded to transformers v4.38.2

+### To-Do
+* apply_chat_template
+* more data (only one emotion now)

 ### ISSUES
 1. **OOM on 3090**